k-frederic/Fred-MS-Projet1/README.md

   - Membership Suscription page
   - Donation button
   - Advertisement window

+## Credits

-## Code
+### Code

 - __Header Section__
     * Bootstrap principal was used to create this section [Bootstrap](https://getbootstrap.com/)
     * CSS code principal learned from codeinstitute courses used to support Bootstrap codes

 - __Navigation buttons for Medium and large viewport__

-    * Bootstrap principal was used to create this section [Bootstrap](https://getbootstrap.com/)
+   - Large viewport Navigation Menu, this code was copied from [getbootstrap.com](https://getbootstrap.com/docs/4.5/components/navs/#fill-and-justify)
-    * CSS code principles learned from codeinstitute courses have been used to support Bootstrap principles
+   - CSS code principles learned from codeinstitute courses have been used to support Bootstrap principles

 - __Navigation for small viewport__

-    *  The mobile navigation menu-button is from the code template on website"[w3schools](https://www.w3schools.com/css/default.asp) schools
+   - Mobile Nav-Menu Button, this code was copied from [w3schools.com](https://www.w3schools.com/howto/howto_js_mobile_navbar.asp)

 - __Content Section__
     * Bootstrap principles have been used to create this section [Bootstrap](https://getbootstrap.com/)
     * CSS code structure used was learned during "coders coffeehouse project" as part of codeinstitute courses to support Bootstrap principles